 - Shape each roll individually by taking the dough strip with both hands and stretching it out vertically.
-Then flip the dough around from the bottom up, similar to how it’s done in this video.
+Then flip the dough around from the bottom up.
+You can also roll in a crescent shape.

-You can also roll these up like crescent rolls (shown in the video) as well.
+TIP: You can also roll these up like crescent rolls (shown in the video) as well.
 All you need to do is roll half the dough into a circle and then cut like a pizza.
 Then roll from the outer edge in.
 So yummy either way :)

 The key to making light and fluffy homemade rolls is to proof the yeast, knead the dough and then let the dough rise.
 I like to roll my dough in a ball, place it in a large bowl and let it rise in a warm place until it doubles in size.
 Then I’ll roll the dough out and shape the rolls.
 I then let them rise in a warm place until they double in size (for about an hour).
 Then they are ready to stick in the oven and bake beautifully…super light and fluffy!

-Storing + reheating
+Storing + Reheating